socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ### Tools
 <!--From AA, should call out what one needs to be able to do on beginner, intermediate, advanced level; as a team -->
 Any tool that support table layouts (preferably with the option to merge cells) can be used.
 Online and offline whiteboards will do too.

-Wikis and Markdown tables are additional options.
+Team [wikis](https://en.wikipedia.org/wiki/Wiki) and Markdown tables are additional options.

 ### Hints and Pitfalls to Avoid (Common Pitfalls)

-CRC cards must be expressive, but also easy to understand:
+To be able to serve their purpose, CRC cards should be expressive but also easy to understand:

 * Names should communicate what application/architecture are about.
-    * Metaphors can make cards expressive and easy to remember, but must be chosen wisely.
+    * [Metaphors](https://www.agilealliance.org/resources/videos/making-metaphors-that-matter/) can make cards expressive and easy to remember, but must be chosen wisely.
 How will key stakeholders react to them?
     * Prefer strong semantics and domain-specific vocabulary, e.g. "Web Shop" over "Client".
     * A common naming scheme is `domain concept + architectural role/pattern`.
 * Value consistency (no contradictions) over completeness.
-    * Good component descriptions should be SMART (like goals and NFRs)
+    * Good component descriptions should be SMART (like goals and NFRs).
     * Each outgoing collaboration relationship should correspond to an incoming one elsewhere and vice versa (a service consumer needs a provider).
 Look for it in other CRC cards or the API contracts of systems in the context of the one under construction.
     * Sunny day (happy path scenarios) and rainy days (error and edge cases) should be taken into account when assigning responsibilities.
 * Model on same level of detail on all cards and find a medium ground.
-    * Too precise specifications are hard to implement and change
+    * Too precise specifications are hard to implement and change.
     * Too vague ones do not add value, implementations are hard to integrate, and the resulting architecture is difficult to validate.

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA-->
-The original CRC cards were invented by W. Cunningham (who, by the way, also invented Wikis and the Technical Debt metaphor), and published in his [OOPSLA 1989 paper](http://c2.com/doc/oopsla89/paper.html).
+The original CRC cards were invented by W. Cunningham (who also invented Wikis and came up with the Technical Debt metaphor), and published in his [OOPSLA 1989 paper](http://c2.com/doc/oopsla89/paper.html).
 They were used for object design and popularized in the Responsibility-Driven Design (RDD) method (@WirfsBrock:RDD:2002).

 On the architectural level, they are used in Volume 1 of the POSA book series (@Buschmann:1996).
 See this [blog post by M. Stal from 2006](http://stal.blogspot.ch/2006/12/architects-toolset-crc-cards.html) for background information and rationale.
 [O. Zimmermann](https://www.ifs.hsr.ch/Olaf-Zimmermann.11623.0.html?&L=4) has been using them this way in his "Application Architecture" lecture at HSR/OST since 2013; M. Keeling features them as Activity 13 in "Design It!" (@Keeling:2019).